I'm in Love (Evelyn King song)

-"I'm in Love" is a 1981 single by singer Evelyn "Champagne" King.
-The single was a hit on three different music charts in the United States, hitting number one on both the Soul and dance charts and number 40 on the Billboard Hot 100.
-It was the first of two chart entries by King to reach number one on both the Soul and dance charts.
+"I'm in Love" is a 1981 single by singer Evelyn King.
+The single was a hit on three different music charts in the United States, hitting number one on both the soul and dance charts and number 40 on the Billboard Hot 100.
+It was the first of two chart entries by King to reach number one on both the soul and dance charts.